reajamoon/sam-bot/README.md

 ## Extending the Bot

-- Add new commands by creating handler modules in `src/bots/sam/commands/`.
-- Add new profile fields or rec features by updating models and utility logic.
-- Uses standardized custom ID formats for all buttons and navigation.
-- The queue system handles all fic metadata parsing.
-Don't bypass it.
-- Reference the docs for architecture, naming, and best practices.
+See `docs/extending.md` for guidance on adding commands, features, and using the queue.

 ## Security Best Practices

-- Never commits database files or secrets.
-- Uses environment variables for all sensitive config.
-- Always validates user input and handles errors gracefully.
+See `docs/security.md` for security recommendations and configuration tips.

 ## In-Jokes & Personality

-SamBot is basically Sam Winchester trapped in Discord.
+Sambot is basically Sam Winchester trapped in Discord.
 He’s snarky, helpful, and a  giant nerd.
 If he recs the same super angsty omegaverse fic for the hundredth time, just let him cook.

 ## Already Here?